-8. Compliance with the existing Basic Plan (A-9968) limitations, conditions and considerations: The following identifies all five Limitations, 13 Conditions, and three Considerations approved in CR-11-2006 and identifies which conditions require amendment to accommodate the development included with this application.
-The existing conditions are shown in boldface type followed by the amendment requested and justification in plain type discusses how the condition has been changed or addressed with the current application.
+8. Compliance with the existing Basic Plan (A-9968) limitations, conditions and considerations: The following identifies all five Limitations, 13 Conditions and three Considerations approved in CR-11-2006 and identifies which conditions require amendment to accommodate the proposed development.
+The existing conditions are shown in boldface type followed by the amendment requested (underlined) and justification in plain type discusses how the condition has been changed or addressed with the current application.